Weakly asymptotically quasiperiodic solutions for time-dependent Hamiltonians with a view to celestial mechanics

-It remains to prove that each term on the right-hand side of the latter can be estimated by $K$ multiplied by a suitable constant.
-By H.4, this is true for the first term $|\mathcal{F}(x,v)|_{\sigma, 2}$.
-We will prove it for the others using the estimates previously verified
+It remains to prove that each term on the right-hand side of the latter can be estimated by $K$ multiplied by a suitable constant independent of $K$.
+Thanks to \textit{H.4}, this is true for the first term $|\mathcal{F}(x,v)|_{\sigma-1, 2}$ of the latter.
+Now, we provide the proof for the remaining terms